undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Luther College was 11:1: that means 11 students per one teacher, which is considered a good ratio.
-This school has recently reported to have 154 faculty members.
-Out of that number, there were 88 men and 92 women.
-The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Luther College.
+According to the most recent data, the student-faculty ratio at Luther College was 9:1: that means 9 students per one teacher, which is considered a good ratio.
+According to the most recent information, there are 159 faculty members at this school.
+Out of that number, there were 84 male and 75 female faculty members.

 Student Population Diversity Graph